aikonbrasil/web/_teaching/2020-autumn -teaching-1.md

 <div style="text-align: justify">
 The nature of full packet-switched network of cellular networks since 4G development provides flexibility to simulate the protocol stack in specialized software.
 One of these tools is ns-3, which is an open-source discrete-event network simulator.
 It can be used to prove fundamental features on communication and also to test new features without investing in a real network deployment.
-However, reproducing a similar protocol stack that has been implemented on real devices.
+Furthermore, reproducing a similar protocol stack that has been implemented on real devices.
 </div>

 If you are interested in details, please check the following [wireless communication](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-452-principles-of-wireless-communications-spring-2006/) reference.